 You should always be clear and honest with your moving expectations.
 You definitely shouldn’t lie either.

-If you’re planning on having them help you move heavy furniture, make sure they’re aware of the situation.
-If you want them to help you pack, you should make it clear that they are there to help you pack.
+If you plan on having them help you move heavy furniture, make sure they’re aware of the situation.
+If you want them to help you pack, you should make it clear they are there to help you pack.

-No one likes to be tricked about what will happen during moving day.
+No one likes being tricked about what will happen during moving day.
 Some of your friends might be better at packing than lifting heavy furniture.
 While some of your friends would rather lift heavy furniture vs. helping you pack.

 You should never be mean or rude to your friends, family, or anyone else who lends them their time to help you move.
 Yes, you should be in charge of moving day.
 That doesn’t mean you need to be a jerk either.